hbryan47/SafePlan/README.md

 - Create user registration and login functionality.
 - Use JWT tokens for authentication and authorization of users.

-### Week 6: Testing, Refinement, and Documentation
+### Week 6: Testing, Refinement, Documentation and Demonstration
 - Perform comprehensive testing of the entire application, including unit tests and integration tests.
 - Fix any bugs or issues discovered during testing.
 - Optimize the application for performance and responsiveness.